-This episode of MLW Fusion opens with Salina de la Renta coming to the ring, accompanied by Ricky Martinez.
+This episode of MLW Fusion for Episode 36 opens with Salina de la Renta coming to the ring, accompanied by Ricky Martinez.
 She gets into the ring and cuts a scathing promo on the people and city of Miami.
 Konnan comes out and defends his hometown and calls her among other things, a bruja or witch.
 This has been a theme throughout his feud with Promociones Dorado, calling Salina a bruja.
 He then reasserts his claim that he will take the MLW World Heavyweight Championship from Low-Ki and put Promociones Dorado out of business.

 After the usual show open package, Tony Schiavone shares that the war between Konnan and Low-Ki will come to a head next week.
 In next week’s episode of MLW Fusion, Low-Ki will be defending his title against Konnan in the main event.
 It will also be a no disqualification title fight.
 Rich Bocchini breaks the news that Kotto Brazil has been injured.
 Bocchini reports that Brazil was attacked at a nightclub where a champagne glass was broken in his face.
 It is also reported that Ricky Martinez was also spotted in that nightclub, so it could be that Promociones Dorado was behind this attack.